OhadRubin/pyacp/README.md

 ## Features

 - A familiar interface similar to [Claude Agent SDK](https://docs.claude.com/en/docs/agent-sdk/overview)
-- Can be used with any ACP compatible executable such as Claude Code (via the Zed adapter), Codex-CLI (via the Zed adapter), Gemini CLI or OpenCode.
+- Can be used with any ACP compatible executable such as [Claude Code (via the Zed adapter)](https://github.com/zed-industries/claude-code-acp), [Codex-CLI (via the Zed adapter)](https://github.com/zed-industries/codex-acp), Gemini CLI, or OpenCode.

 ## Requirements